 The General Partner is a professional futures trading advisor.
-The General Partner intends to delegate certain administrative functions, including calculation of the Fund's net asset value (as well as the net asset value of each capital account therein) and distribution of reports to investors, to NAV Consulting, Inc., a major fund administration firm.
+The General Partner intends to delegate certain administrative functions, including calculation of the Fund's net asset value to NAV Consulting, Inc., a major fund administration firm.
 Certain Fund records will be located at the offices of NAV Consulting Inc. at 2625 Butterfield Road, Suite 208W, Oak Brook, IL 60523.
+The General Partner also intends to delegate certain transfer agent duties, including the calculation of the net asset value of Units and each limited partner's capital account and the distribution of reports to investors, to Mutual Shareholder Services, LLC.
+Certain Fund records will be located at the offices of Mutual Shareholder Services, LLC at 8000 Town Centre Drive, Suite 400, Broadview Heights, OH 44147.